 AFTM are an upstart band out of Athens, Georgia, the hometown of the University of Georgia, which we recently named the best college music scene in the US.
 Initially formed by three friends in childhood, AFTM grew into a six-piece at the University of Georgia.
 AFTM have made their way up the ranks of the Athens music scene.
 They recently headlined the famed Georgia Theatre, the city’s premier venue, on the back of a contemporary Southern rock sound.
 Their songs are characterized by instantly catchy melodies atop a blues-rock swing, at times recalling some of the Allman Brothers’ mid-70s output.

 3. Freak Mythology

 Freak Mythology, a four-piece band from Cincinnati, have been making waves in their home state over the past couple years.
-The group have been playing together in 2012, when the members were all still in high school, but only released their self-titled debut album in 2017.
+The members have been playing together since 2012, when the members were all still in high school, but only released their self-titled debut album in 2017.
 Since then, they’ve placed first in the Cincinnati’s Next Big Band competition and the Madison Theater Band Challenge and toured across the midwest and east coast.
 With hints of classic psychedelia and crisp pop rock, the band integrate new and old influences into tight and often catchy songs.
-The band also have a penchant for improvisation, as on their track “Surge,” an instrumental track in which echoing guitars crescendo on top of one another, creating beautiful layers of harmony.
+Freak Mythology also have a penchant for improvisation, as on their track “Surge,” an instrumental track in which echoing guitars crescendo on top of one another, creating beautiful layers of harmony.

 4. Twin Peaks